 Bear Canyon Lake – Rating:

 Bear Canyon Lake: Bear Canyon Lake is deep and has a steep shoreline.
 There is little shallow water, except at the upper end of the lake.
 Fish using small spinners and lures.
 If fishing off the bottom, avoid casting out too far where the water is very deep.
 Bait anglers should try fishing with a worm and bobber.
-Fly anglers using a float tube can find solitude, especially on weekdays.
+Fly anglers using a float tube or kayak can find solitude at Bear Canyon Lake, especially on weekdays.
 However, fly-fishing from shore or wading is difficult because the tree line comes right to the water’s edge, and the water gets deep close to shore.
 Rainbow Trout are stocked once in mid-September.
 In addition, Arctic Grayling have been stocked in the past two years which should add more opportunity for anglers looking to check that fish off of their bucket list or AZ Trout Challenge list.
 Check out Bear Canyon Lake as your late summer and fall fishing paradise.

 Because of the difficult access, this lake is popular with float-tubers.
 Its deep canyon and well-forested edges make this lake a cool respite during the summer.
-Some lures to try are Kastmasters, Panther Martin spinners and Rapalas for stocked rainbows and wild brown trout.
+Some lures to try are Kastmasters, Panther Martin spinners and Rapalas for stocked Rainbows and wild Brown Trout.
 Fly-fishermen should try wooly buggers or wooly worms in black or brown colors, crayfish-colored patterns, and brown or black Simi Seal leeches, peacock ladies or other large streamers.
-The lake is stocked with fingerling trout in the spring and managed as a put-and-grow fishery.
+Chevelon Canyon is stocked with fingerling trout in the spring and managed as a put-and-grow fishery.
 Chevelon Canyon Lake is a hike-in or ATV accessible lake only, with a two trout limit and artificial fly/lure only regulations.
 As fall progresses, be careful of spawning Brown Trout upstream of the lake in Chevelon Creek.
 Try not to target fish on redds or step on redds in the stream.
 This lake has a great population of wild browns.
 Protecting spawning fish will allow these populations to thrive.

 Willow Springs Lake – Rating:

-Lake levels are low this year, but boat launching is still good.
-When weather gets hot in the summer, fish between 10 and 20 feet down.
-There will be very few fish below 20 feet during the summer months because the oxygen levels go below what trout need to survive.
-Above 10 feet, the water temperatures get too warm for trout to thrive.
-Willow Springs is stocked with catchable rainbow trout weekly throughout the summer and tiger trout were stocked in May, June, and August.
+: As daytime temperatures cool, water stratification breaks up and trout disperse throughout all depths.
+Willow Springs is stocked with catchable Rainbow Trout weekly until mid-September and Tiger Trout were stocked in May, June, and August.
 Large numbers of trout remain uncaught into the fall and continue to provide excellent opportunity for anglers.
 Try Kastmasters, small Rapalas or Panther Martins for either species.
 Shore anglers fishing for trout can try nightcrawlers or PowerBait.
-Green sunfish and smallmouth bass were illegally introduced to this lake.
+Green sunfish and Smallmouth Bass were illegally introduced to this lake.
 Try a small hook with a worm under a bobber, even during the hotter parts of the day.

 Woods Canyon Lake – Rating:

-Just like at Willow Springs Lake, when it’s hot in the summer, fish a little deeper, between 10 and 20 feet.
-Don’t fish too deep because the lake stratifies, meaning there’s no oxygen at the bottom and is too warm for trout at the top.
+Just like at Willow Springs Lake, water temperatures should be mixing and letting fish move freely into deep water.
+Large numbers of trout remain uncaught into the fall and continue to provide excellent opportunity for anglers.
 If fishing for trout from shore, try PowerBait or worms.
 Fly anglers may have luck on dry flies or small nymphs right at sunset.
 Boaters can try trolling a Super Duper or tiny gold Kastmaster lures.
 The lake is loaded with crayfish; try fishing for large trout with spinners or lures that imitate crayfish patterns.
 Fish for illegally stocked green sunfish along the rocky shore with nightcrawlers.
-The lake is stocked weekly throughout the summer with rainbow trout and during May with tiger trout.
-Store and boat rentals are open for the season!
+Woods Canyon Lake is stocked weekly throughout September with Rainbow Trout and was stocked in May, June, and August with Tiger Trout.

 Becker Lake – Rating:

 Though Becker Lake experienced several small fish kills due to high water temps during the summer of 2021, fishing is still expected to be good this fall.
-Becker Lake can only be fished with artificial flies and lures with a single barbless hook, catch and release trout only.
-Big rainbow and tiger trout lurk along the weed beds on the south end, but can be found in the middle of the lake by boat and float tube as well.
-Flies to try are midges, Prince nymphs, brown Montana stone and KP bugger.
-There is limited opportunity for shore fishing and wading because of drop offs and vegetation, but there is a floating fishing pier that is handicapped accessible.
-Spin fishermen can try Z-rays, small Kastmasters or Panther Martins with the treble replaced with a single barbless hook.
+Becker Lake can only be fished with artificial flies and lures with a single point barbless hook, catch and release trout only.
+Big Rainbow and Tiger Trout lurk along the weed beds on the south end, but can be found in the middle of the lake by boat and float tube as well.
+Flies to try are midges, Prince Nymph, brown Montana stone and KP bugger.
+There is limited opportunity for shore fishing and wading especially due to low water, but there is a floating fishing pier that is handicapped accessible.
+Spin fishermen can try Z-rays, small Kastmasters or Panther Martins with the treble replaced with a single point barbless hook.

 Big Lake – Rating:

 Bait and shore fishermen can try anything from worms to PowerBait.
-Fishing from a boat is generally more successful in the summer and fall than fishing from the shoreline, when the fish move into deep, cooler water.
+Fishing from a boat is generally more successful in the early fall than fishing from the shoreline, when the fish move into deep, cooler water.
 As temperatures cool, trout will be found in shallower water, but shore angling remains difficult due to low water levels.
 Boaters should try trolling spinners and flies.
 Rainbow Trout often forage on bottom, while Cutthroat may be a couple feet higher in the water column.
-To attract Cutthroat, use lures that resemble crayfish or their movements.
-Brook trout will hit flies, but also try nightcrawlers on the bottom.
-Spring 2018 fish population surveys found healthy numbers of rainbow and cutthroat trout, including cutthroat up to 20 inches and over 3 pounds.
-Big Lake Store is open for boat rentals and more!
+To attract Cutthroat, use lures that resemble crayfish or their movement.
+Brook Trout will hit flies, but also try nightcrawlers on the bottom.

 Greer Lakes (Bunch, Tunnel, River) – Rating: